 As of the Latest Practicable Date, China Mobile Company, directly held 38.0% of our share capital.
-Immediately following the [REDACTED] as our single largest Shareholder, and CMCC will remain as our ultimate single largest Shareholder.
+Immediately following the completion of the [REDACTED], China Mobile Company will directly hold [REDACTED]% of our share capital [REDACTED] and remain as our single largest Shareholder, and CMCC will remain as our ultimate single largest Shareholder.